 Upgrading timescales for existing plant

-Unless subject to specific conditions elsewhere in the Permit, upgrading timescales will be set in the Improvement Programme of the Permit, having regard to the criteria for improvements in the following two categories::

-Standard “good-practice” requirements, such as, management systems, waste, water and energy audits, bunding, measures to prevent fugitive or accidental emissions, good waste handling facilities, and adequate monitoring equipment.
+Unless subject to specific conditions elsewhere in the Permit, upgrading timescales will be set in the Improvement Programme of the Permit, having regard to the criteria for improvements in the following two categories:Standard “good-practice” requirements, such as, management systems, waste, water and energy audits, bunding, measures to prevent fugitive or accidental emissions, good waste handling facilities, and adequate monitoring equipment.
 Many of these require relatively modest capital expenditure and so, with studies aimed at improving environmental performance, they should be implemented as soon as possible.

 Larger, more capital-intensive improvements, such as major changes to reaction systems or the installation of significant abatement equipment.
 Ideally these improvements should also be completed within 3 years of Permit issue, particularly where there is considerable divergence from relevant indicative BAT standards, but where justified in objective terms, longer time-scales may be allowed by the Regulator.

 Local environmental impacts may require action to be taken more quickly than the indicative timescales above and requirements still outstanding from any upgrading programme in a previous permit should be completed to the original time-scale or sooner.
 Where an activity already operates to a standard that is close to an indicative requirement a more extended time-scale may be acceptable.